Three-cent silver: Collecting

-According to Kevin Flynn and Winston Zack in their book on the three-cent silver, "Lower interest [in that piece] means that it is the type of coin [on] which you can find great deals on pricing, even on dates in which rarity is high."
+According to Kevin Flynn and Winston Zack in their book on the three-cent silver, "Lower interest [in the trime] means that it is the type of coin [for] which you can find great deals on pricing, even on dates in which rarity is high."
 According to R. S. Yeoman's A Guide Book of United States Coins, published in 2017, the ones that catalog the highest are the proof issues from before 1858, with the 1854 issue leading the way, listed at $12,000.
-Not listed is the 1851 proof three-cent silver, of which only one is known, which was last sold in 2012 for $172,500, and once formed part of the Louis Eliasberg collection.
+Not listed is the 1851 proof trime, of which only one is known, last sold in 2012 for $172,500, and which once formed part of the Louis Eliasberg collection.
 Flynn and Zack theorize that this was the specimen viewed by Hodge in approving Longacre's design, as there is no record of its return to the Philadelphia Mint.

-The 1873 coin, the final issue, was struck in proof only, and is listed at between $825 and $2,000, depending on condition.
+The 1873 coin, the trime's final issue, was struck in proof only, and is listed at between $825 and $2,000, depending on condition.
 Most U.S. coins of that year were struck with a "close 3" in the date, and, following a complaint that the 3 too closely resembled an eight, an "open 3" variety.
 The three-cent silver exists only as a close 3.
 Of coins struck for circulation, Yeoman's highest listings are for the 1868, at $11,000 in near pristine MS-66 condition.

 Yeoman lists all three-cent pieces before 1863 at $40 in worn G-4 condition, except the 1851 through 1853 at Philadelphia ($25).
 All three-cent pieces from 1863 to 1872 are less valuable in proof than in uncirculated MS-63 condition.
-Much of the mintage of later dates were melted by the Mint after the end of the series.
+Much of the mintage of later dates was melted by the Mint after the termination of the series, having already been produced in low numbers in its latter years, thereby increasing scarcity of late trimes yet further.